 The top 10 men have run under 2:08:14

 These athletes have won more than 100 global marathons in the following cities:

-- Amsterdam, Asuncion, Athens, Beppu-Oita, Betsukai, Boston, Chicago, Chitose, Daegu, Danzhou, Dubai, Duluth, Frankfurt, Fukuchiyama, George, Gold Coast, Hamburg, Hannover, Hofu, Honolulu, Houston, Ibusuki, Incheon, Jacksonville, Kitakami, Kochi, Kumamoto, Kurobe, Kyoto, Lanzhou, La Rochelle, Las Vegas, London, Los Angeles, Luxor, Macau, Marshfield, Matsuyama, Moscow, Nagano, Nagoya, Naha City, New York City, Oslo, Perth, Prague, Quad Cities, Rotterdam, Sacramento, Saga, Saitama, Sapporo, San Diego, St. Paul, Sydney, Tokushima, Toronto, Tsuchiura, Warsaw, Xiamen, and Zurich.
+- Amsterdam, Athens, Beppu-Oita, Betsukai, Boston, Chicago, Chitose, Daegu, Danzhou, Dubai, Duluth, Frankfurt, Fukuchiyama, Ehime, George, Gold Coast, Hamburg, Hannover, Hofu, Honolulu, Houston, Ibusuki, Jacksonville, Kitakami, Kitakyushu, Kochi, Kumamoto, Kurobe, Kyoto, La Rochelle, Las Vegas, London, Los Angeles, Luxor, Marshfield, Matsuyama, Moscow, Nagano, Naha City, New York City, Oslo, Perth, Prague, Quad Cities, Rotterdam, Sacramento, Saga, Saitama, Sapporo, San Diego, St. Paul, Sydney, Taipei City, Tokushima, Toronto, Tsuchiura, Warsaw, Xiamen, and Zurich.

 - South Africa

 - United States

 John Hancock has invited over 800 elite athletes from 48 countries during the Company’s 33 years as principal sponsor.

 - Geoffrey Kirui (2017)

 - Lemi Berhanu (2016)

 - Lelisa Desisa (2015, 2013)